 The Trentino program is designed to create intense cultural immersion opportunities for students interested in history or sustainability.
 You can take an experience-based course in public history focused on Alpine Italy and its thousands of years of history as a frontier area in the very heart of Europe.
 Or take the course “Sustainability, Food, and Landscapes in the Italian Alps” which considers issues of global concern such as sustainable agriculture practices, climate change and resource management with Trentino as your case study.
-In both courses, the Italian Alpine region becomes your classroom as you visit villages, meet with local experts and connect to businesses and organizations.
+In both courses, you will begin the program through a structured virtual pre-semester course component before traveling to the Italy where the Alpine region becomes your classroom as you visit villages, meet with local experts and connect to businesses and organizations.

 Your BCA Trentino Resident Director, a native of Trentino’s capital Trento, will introduce you to the exceptional natural resources and warm hospitality that characterizes the region.
 You will also have opportunities to meet local students and young professionals through various community-based groups focused on connecting residents to the natural resources of the area.
 The region itself is known as an outdoor paradise where you can participate in biking, trekking and other outdoor sports.
 If you’re interested in the arts, Trentino has a wide variety of galleries, castles and museums, as well as historical and archaeological sites to visit during your summer.